Parallax presents a guide to colour positive film processing, walking you through every step of how to develop E6 slide film at home.

 2. The E-6 Developing Kit

 We use the Tetenal Colortec E-6 Developing Kit to process colour transparency film.
 The kit contains all the chemistry you need, ready to be diluted with water.
-The kits come in two sizes, 250ml Magic Box and 2.5L.
+The kits come in three sizes, 250ml Magic Box, 1L and 2.5L.
 We’ll go through the instructions for the 2.5L kit, but same applies to the Magic Box Starter Kit, you will just need smaller jugs and storage bottles to prepare the chemistry.

 The big difference when you develop either colour film (negative or positive), as opposed to black and white, is the temperature of the chemistry.
 Whereas with black and white film you use your developer at 20°C, with E6 colour slide film it needs to be 38°C. The difference between negative and positive development is there are two stages of development with E-6 chemistry.